Get E-Book

 throw err;

-}ENOENT means the path does not exist, which is often expected for a cache file that has not been created yet or an optional config file.
-Returning a default value is reasonable in that case.
-EACCES means the process does not have read permission.
-On macOS, Linux, and Windows, EISDIR means you accidentally passed a directory path; FreeBSD can return a representation of the directory contents instead.
+EACCES means the process does not have permission to read the file.
+EISDIR usually means the path points at a directory instead of a file.
+On FreeBSD, reading a directory can return a representation of the directory contents instead.
 EMFILE means the process has hit its file descriptor limit, which the previous subchapter covered.

 The AbortSignal Option